-88 3.
 Operation and performance

 The SVD has been operating smoothly and reliably since its installation in 2019.
-The total fraction of masked strips due to defects is less than 1% and only one out of 1748 APV25 chip was temporarily disabled.
-Temperature and calibration constants are evolving in the expected ranges due to radiation damage.
-The hit efficiency exceeds above 99% for all the sensors.
-Figure 1 shows example distributions of cluster charge and cluster signal-to-noise ratio (SNR) measured in 2022 and 2020.
+The total fraction of masked strips due to defects is less than 1% and only one out of 1748 APV25s was temporarily disabled.
+Temperature and calibration constants are evolving within the expected ranges due to radiation damage.
+The hit efficiency exceeds 99% for all the sensors.
+Figure 1 shows example of distributions of cluster charge and cluster signal-to-noise ratio (SNR) measured in 2022 and 2020.
 The signal cluster charge is normalized to the track path length in the silicon to correct for the track's incidence angle.
 The normalized cluster charge is found to be in good agreement with expectations and similar in all sensors.
-The charge matches with the expected minimum ionizing particle (MIP) value of approximately 24000 e^- within 15%, which is the uncertainty in the absolute APV25 gain calibration.
+The charge matches the expected minimum ionizing particle value of $24000~e^-$ within 15%, which is the uncertainty in the absolute APV25 gain calibration.
 The cluster SNR is defined as the total cluster charge divided by the quadratic sum of the noise values from each strip in the cluster.
-A small decrease of cluster SNR is observed in 2022 data, due to increased noise from radiation damage ($\sim 20\% - 30\%$).
-In general, very good SNR is measured across all 172 DSSD sensors, with most probable value typically falling within the range of 13 to 30, varying based on sensor side and position.
+A small decrease of cluster SNR is observed in 2022 data, due to $\sim 20\% - 30\%$ increased noise from radiation damage.
+In general, very good SNR is measured across all 172 DSSD sensors, with most probable values typically falling within the range of 13 to 30, depending on sensor side and position.

-The cluster position resolution is crucial in vertexing and track reconstruction performance.
-The position resolution of the SVD is estimated from the residual of cluster positions with respect to unbiased track extrapolation after subtracting the effect of the track extrapolation uncertainty [6].
-Studies using dimuon $(e^+e^- \to \mu^+\mu^-)$ events shows a resolution of $7-12~\mu m$ for the P side and $15-25~\mu m$ for the N side.
+The cluster-position resolution is crucial for vertexing and track reconstruction performance.
+The position resolution of the SVD is estimated from the residual between the cluster position and the unbiased track extrapolation, after subtracting quadratically the track extrapolation uncertainty [6].
+Studies using dimuon ( $e^+e^- \rightarrow \mu^+\mu^-$ ) events show a resolution of $7-12~\mu m$ for the P-side and $15-25~\mu m$ for the N-side.
 These are in fair agreement with expectations from the sensor pitch.
-Good stability of position resolution over the time is also confirmed by comparing measurements from 2022 to 2020.
+Good stability of position resolution over the time is also confirmed by comparing measurements from 2022 with that of 2020.